oktadev/byob-dashboard/README.md

 ## Local Installation
 1. Clone this repository and `cd` into the main directory
 2. Run `npm install`
+3. Run `npm install @vue/cli -g`
-3. Create `src/.config.js` and edit it in with the values below:
+4. Create `src/.config.js` and edit it in with the values below:
 ```
 export default {
     oidc: {